VikramSinghMTL/singh.gg/src/site/notes/30 Permanent Notes/Learning Objectives.md

 1. **Specific**: Clearly state what students will achieve.
 2. **Measurable**: Allow for assessment of whether students have met the objective.
-3. **Action-Oriented**: Use active verbs that describe observable behaviors.
+3. **Action-Oriented**: Use active verbs that describe observable behaviours.
 4. **Achievable**: Realistic within the scope of the course.
 5. **Relevant**: Tied to course goals and meaningful for students.